POLYVAGAL THEORY:

 Polyvagal Jedi Training

 Building awareness of our physiological state is the key to resilience.
-Polyvagal Theory gives us agency to live in the physiological states most advantageous to our circumstances.
-When we practice deliberate state shifting we are training to become Jedi.
+Polyvagal Theory gives us agency to live in the physiological states most advantageous to our present circumstances.
+When we practice deliberate emotional control, we are training to become Jedi.

-But training to access our threat responses without remaining grounded in social engagement is where Darth Vader turned to the dark side.
-He empowered himself with the endless internal struggle of sympathetic activation or dorsal vagal shutdown volatility.
-Living our lives in constant degrees of activation or shut down threat responses, given time, slowly and perniciously contaminates our bodies, minds, and relationships.
+But activating our threat responses without remaining grounded in connection is where Darth Vader turned to the dark side.
+He immersed himself in the volatile internal struggle between sympathetic activation and dorsal vagal shutdown.
+Over time, constant recruitment of activation and shut-down threat responses slowly and perniciously contaminates our bodies, minds, and relationships.

-A dark-side-bias stress response inclines the user toward a state of threat, slanting one’s perception of our environment and relationships as dangerous and malicious.
-Continuously activating threat responses exhausts our metabolic resources and creates a dependence, sometimes an addiction, to the energy of stress hormones, leading us away from human connection, health, and intention - toward the dark side.
+This is the “dark side” that inclined Darth Vader’s perception of environment and relationships as dangerous and malicious.
+Ungrounded activation and shutdown threat responses create an addiction to the energy of our stress hormones and exhaust our metabolic resources.
+Stress response addiction leads us away from human connection, health, and intention - toward the dark side.

 Don’t let Darth Vader in your Dorsal Vagal.
 Be a Polyvagal Jedi.
 May the force be with you.